gugafromMARS/events-management-mcs/README.md

 * **Get**

-  Get the all events available, get event by id and get user by id.
+  Get all events available, get event by event code and get user by id.

 * **Buy**